-Damaschke [10] proposes to block node pairs to list every solution exactly once.
+Damaschke [9] proposes to block node pairs to list every solution exactly once.
 When spawning a search tree node x through editing a node pair, it is neither useful to undo that edit in the sub-search-tree rooted at x, nor is it useful to perform the edit in sibling search trees.
 While this has been introduced for cluster editing, the technique can be applied to arbitrary $\mathcal{F}$ -free editing problems.
-In Appendix A, we explain this technique in detail.
+We explain this technique in detail in the full version [13].

-4.2 Skip Forbidden Subgraph Conversion.
+4.2 Skip Forbidden Subgraph Conversion